walkabilly/promotion_tenure/teaching.md

 # Brief Biography

-I have been an assistant professor and Canada Research Chair in Population Physical Activity in the School of Human Kinetics and Recreation at Memorial University of Newfoundland since August 1, 2016.
+I am currently an Associate Professor in the Department of Community Health and Epidemiology at the University of Saskatchewan.
+From 2016-2021 I held a Tier 2 Canada Research Chair in in Population Physical Activity in the School of Human Kinetics and Recreation at Memorial University of Newfoundland.
 From 2015-2016 I was a limited term assistant professor in the School of Public Health at the University of Saskatchewan.
 Between 2012 and 2014 I was a postdoctoral fellow in the Department of Community Health and Epidemiology at the University of Saskatchewan and from 2008 to 2012 I was a PhD student in Public Health at _Université de Montréal_.
-I have taught 10 different courses in kinesiology and public health since 2010.
+I have taught 14 different courses in kinesiology and public health since 2010.
 The focus of my teaching has been in two broad areas.
 First, methodological and statistics courses.
 Second, capstone and foundational courses in public health and social determinants of health.
 In 2016 I won the _Most Effective Professor_ award voted by the School of Public Health Student Association at the University of Saskatchewan.

-My Canada Research Chair offers me a unique role related to teaching and learning.
-First, I teach 2.5 course equivalents per year compared to the 5 course equivalents that are typical in my academic unit.
-Second, I lead a large interdisciplinary research lab.
-I have developed considerable teaching and learning materials related to the lab and have included those materials in my teaching dossier.

 As a former canoe/kayak coach and someone who has been deeply influenced by teachers and coaches throughout my life, I am committed to creating a positive learning environment for students in my classes and in my lab.
 Teaching is always a work in progress but to date I feel as though I have demonstrated a breadth and depth of teaching that is consistent with my commitment to lifelong learning.